Neutrino decays as a natural explanation of the neutrino mass tension: Results

-For decays into lighter SM neutrinos, one expects a much weaker relaxation of the mass bounds.
-By fermion number conservation, the effective sum of neutrino masses inferred from the present neutrino energy density $\rho_{\nu,0}$ is given by $\sum m_\nu^{\rm cosmo} = 3\ml$, assuming all neutrinos except the lightest one have decayed.
-Since the boost in $H(z)$ and the high-$k$ constant suppression in $P_m(k)$ (see \autoref{fig:Hz_Pk_residuals}) are both controlled by $f_\nu \equiv \rho_{\nu,0}/\rho_{\rm m,0}$, the relaxation of the bound on $\sum m_\nu$ can be estimated as a shift $\sum m_\nu -3\ml$ \cite{Escudero:2020ped}.
-This implies a maximum alleviation of $0.05 \, \ev$ ($0.1 \, \ev$) for scenarios B1 (B2) in the limit $\ml \rightarrow 0$.
-In practice, this naïve estimate can be altered if neutrinos in the final states are relativistic and/or if the decays produce additional effects which cannot be captured solely by a change in $\rho_{\nu,0}$. \autoref{fig:decay_NCDM} shows that the neutrino mass constraints are dominated by the oscillation lower bounds, and the small shifts in $\sum m_\nu$ induced by the decays differ from the simple expectation above.
+\autoref{fig:decay_NCDM} shows that the neutrino mass constraints are dominated by the oscillation lower bounds, and the small shifts in $\sum m_\nu$ induced by the decays differ from the simple expectation above.
 Quantitatively, scenario B1 yields a negligible relaxation (stable: $\sum m_\nu < 0.1 \, \ev$ vs. decay: $\sum m_\nu < 0.102 \, \ev$), whereas scenario B2 actually yields a \emph{tightening} of the mass bound (stable: $\sum m_\nu < 0.139 \, \ev$ vs. decay: $\sum m_\nu < 0.132 \, \ev$), with all limits at 95\% CL.
 These constraints result from the interplay of two competing effects: i) a decrease in the boost of $H(z)$ and in the plateau-like suppression of $P_{\rm m}(k)$, which weakens the imprint of neutrino masses on CMB and BAO observables, and ii) a decrease in the cutoff wavenumber $k_{\rm nr}$, which enhances the sensitivity of the CMB lensing potential to neutrino masses, particularly for lifetimes $\tau_\nu \sim (10^{-1.5}$–$10^{-1})t_{\rm U}$.\footnote{This implies that the stable neutrino limit in scenario B is only recovered for $\tau_\nu \gg t_{\rm U}$, rather than $\tau_\nu \sim t_{\rm U}$ as in scenario A.} In the B1 case, the two effects nearly cancel, leading to an almost unchanged bound, while in the B2 case the reduction in $k_{\rm nr}$ dominates, leading to a tightening of the bound.
 These non-trivial effects demonstrate that a full Boltzmann treatment is essential for a reliable analysis of the decays $\nu_i \rightarrow \nu_j +\phi$.